jenkinsci/bitbucket-push-and-pull-request-plugin/README.md

 | Comment Updated       | X        | -         | If a user updates the same comment with not much time in between, Bitbucket only sends the event request the first time the comment is updated. |
 | Comment Deleted       | X        | -         |                                                                                                                                                 |

+### Interaction with the git plugin

+This plugin forwards events from Bitbucket to the Git plugin, which manages all Git-related operations such as cloning, checking out, and fetching repositories.
+By delegating Git tasks to the Git plugin, this plugin focuses solely on handling Bitbucket events and trigger logic.

 ### Some examples

 ![example config jenkins bb ppr 1](docs/img/example_config_jenkins_bb_ppr_1.png)